DenebBoito/qtiplus/README.md

+# Example

+There are two examples in the package showing how to use the main functionalities of the software.
+One example, contained in the script *example_qtiplus_fit_synthetic_data* , makes use of synthetic data which are available in the *example dataset* folder.
+The other example, contained in the script *example_qtiplus_fit_experimental_data* requires the brain data acquired with a tensor-valued diffusion encoding sequence described in [Szczepankiewicz et al.](https://www.sciencedirect.com/science/article/pii/S2352340919305621?via%3Dihub) ,and available [here](https://github.com/filip-szczepankiewicz/Szczepankiewicz_DIB_2019).
+To run this example, the user is required to autonomosly download the data.
+More information about the examples can be found in the User Guide.

 # References

-If you use this package in your Research, please cite the following papers:
+If you use this package in your Research, please cite the following articles:

-> Herberthson M, Boito D, Haije TD, Feragen A, Westin CF, Özarslan E. Q-space trajectory imaging with positivity constraints (QTI+).
+> [1] Herberthson M, Boito D, Haije TD, Feragen A, Westin CF, Özarslan E. Q-space trajectory imaging with positivity constraints (QTI+).
 Neuroimage.
 2021 May 21;238:118198. doi: 10.1016/j.neuroimage.2021.118198.
 Epub ahead of print.
 PMID: 34029738.

 ```latex
 @article{Herberthson2021,